 Student out-of-pocket expenses include all other expenditures that participants may expect to incur as part of the program but will not otherwise be available for the faculty leader's use on the program.
 For example, it is the participant's obligation to arrange for a valid passport, so Passport Fees are included as a standard student out-of-pocket expense.

 Tuition and Fees

-The tuition and fees rows on the Program Budget include the most up-to-date tuition and fees rates to provide leaders with an estimate of tuition funds they may expect to collect as part of their program revenues.
+The tuition and fees rows on the Program Budget include the most up-to-date tuition and fees rates to provide students with an estimate of tuition and fees they may expect to pay for their participation in the program.
 The University separately determines and bills participants actual tuition and fees amounts.

 For any large expenses, including but not limited to airfare, lodging/accommodations, transportation (domestic and international), and activities/excursions, faculty leaders must provide cost documentation at the proposal stage.
 This documentation must justify the estimates that leaders included on the Program Budget and ensure the Program Fee is as accurate as possible.
 Documentation may take multiple forms, including email correspondence, website screenshots, vendor price quotes, or other media.